Para dance sport is an extremely elegant, graceful and stylish sport which involves athletes with a physical impairment that affects the lower limbs.

 In recent years the sport has benefitted greatly from the screening of popular dance based TV shows such as Strictly Come Dancing and Dancing with the Stars.

-Today the sport is widely practiced in 29 countries and the last World Championships took place in 2013 in Tokyo, Japan.
-In 2014 the European Championships was held in Lomianki, Poland and, for the first time, the sport took part in the Asian Para Games, in Incheon, South Korea.
+The last World Championships took place in 2017 in Malle, Belgium.
+In 2016 the European Championships was held in Kosice, Slovakia and, for the first time, the sport took part in the Asian Para Games, in Incheon, South Korea.

 Wheelchair user Els-Britt Larsson was one of the pioneers of wheelchair dancing when it originated in her native Sweden in 1968 for recreational and rehabilitation purposes.